Trackers and scripts Firefox blocks in Enhanced Tracking Protection

 Social media trackers Firefox blocks and doesn’t block

-Firefox blocks the most common trackers from Facebook, Twitter, and LinkedIn that appear on other websites.
+Firefox blocks the most common trackers from Facebook, Twitter and LinkedIn that appear on other websites.

-Social media companies will still be able to collect data about you on their own social networks, including Facebook-owned services like Instagram, WhatsApp, and Messenger.
+Social media companies will still be able to collect data about you on their own social networks, including Facebook-owned services like Instagram, WhatsApp and Messenger.
 Logging in to sites using your Facebook or Twitter account is another way social networks can collect data about you.

-Want even more protection against Facebook?
 Facebook like and share buttons on other websites allow Facebook to track your browsing activity, even if you never click them.
 To strip these buttons of Facebook trackers, add the Facebook Container extension.

 Cross-site tracking cookies

 Cross-site tracking cookies follow you from site to site to gather data about what you do online.
 This is most often done without your knowledge or consent.
 Data firms and analytics companies use these cookies to track you, profile you, make inferences about your interests, and retarget you with ads.
 Because these cookies are set by a different company than the website you’re on, they’re also referred to as third-party tracking cookies.
+To learn more, see Third-party trackers.

 Cookies Firefox blocks and doesn’t block

 By default, Firefox blocks the cookies that track your browsing activity across multiple websites.
-This includes cross-site tracking cookies set by ad, social media, and analytics companies.
+This includes cross-site tracking cookies set by ad, social media and analytics companies.
 Other cookies, such as those that remember your login credentials or items in your shopping cart, are still permitted by default.

 Cryptominers

 Cryptominers are a type of malware that use your system’s computing power to mine digital money.
-Cryptomining scripts drain your battery, slow down your computer, and can increase your energy bill.
 When your privacy settings are set to Standard (the Firefox default) or Strict, cryptominers are being blocked.

-Generating cryptocurrencies usually requires solving a complex cryptologic puzzle, a resource-intensive process that takes a lot of computing energy and power.
-To evade the cost, cryptojackers deploy these scripts on other people’s computers without their consent to draw energy and power.
+Generating cryptocurrencies usually requires solving a complex cryptologic puzzle, a computing-intensive process that consumes a lot of costly electrical energy.
+To evade the cost, cryptojackers deploy these scripts on other people’s computers without their consent.
+Cryptomining scripts drain your battery, slow down your computer, and can increase your energy bill.

 Tracking content

-Many websites load external ads, videos, and other content with tracking code from other companies.
+Many websites load external ads, videos and other content with tracking code from other companies.
 For example, a website may embed a video from a video platform.
 The code that loads the video contains trackers.
 Blocking tracking content can make sites load much faster, but parts of pages might not work correctly or appear at all.

 Tracking content can include: